jetsnguns/realtime-policy-distillation/README.md

 # How to run trainig

-In order to run a training process, you should firstly create a config file (three config files, that was used for the project are presented in the folder `configs`).
+In order to run a training process, firstly you should create a config file (three config files, that was used for the project are presented in the folder `configs`).
 It should be in a yaml file format and it is a common `ray.rllib` config, so it accepts any field that can be accepted by the `ray.rllib` and used to tune the behaviour of the `ray.rllib.agents.dqn.ApexTrainer` trainer.
+Run training with the following command from the root of the repository:

 ```python -m scripts.main --config path_to_config_file```

 # Reproduce tables and figures from the project report